top of page

 Jet lag is a common issue that many people experience when traveling long distances, causing feelings of confusion and tiredness.
-Whether you travel often or are going on a special trip, knowing how to reduce the impact of jet lag is crucial for a smooth journey.
+Whether you travel often or are going on a special trip, knowing how to reduce the impact of jet lag and improve your quality of sleep while traveling is crucial for a smooth journey.

 Jet lag is a sleep disorder related to our circadian rhythm, which is disrupted when we travel rapidly across different time zones.
 Our body clock, guided by signals like light and darkness, controls our sleep patterns, making us feel awake during the day and tired at night.
 But, traveling through time zones quickly throws off this synchronization, causing issues such as feeling sleepy during the day, having trouble sleeping at night, experiencing fatigue, and cognitive difficulties.